Professor Maggie MortProfessor

 - Understanding Expertise in Anaesthesia (NHS R&D Fund)

-I convene Socl 311 Disasters: why do things go wrong? and contribute to Skills for Researching Social Life in Part II Sociology.
+I convene Socl 311 Disasters: why do things go wrong? and contribute to the Dissertation module and to Skills for Researching Social Life in Part II Sociology.

-I am currently supervising three doctoral students in Sociology and one in Lancaster Medical School.
-The doctoral studies relate to biosensors, co-production of care services, telecare, patient safety and Bovine TB policy.
+The doctoral studies I am supervising relate to biosensors, co-production of care services, telecare, patient safety and Bovine TB policy.